robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 layers (Figure <a href="#fig:lcres">3</a> D).
 Graph strength was more variable within foraging habitat layers across land cover resolutions than open and forest habitat layers (Figure <a href="#fig:lcres">3</a>
 E).
-The proportion of relocations in forest (42.1% at 30 m - 48.2% at 1000 m) and open (43.3% at 30 m - 50.3% at 1000 m) habitats increased
+The proportion of relocations in forest (38.685% at 30 m - 50.27% at 1000 m) and open (37.385% at 30 m - 48.177% at 1000 m) habitats
-with increasing spatial resolution, while decreasing in foraging habitat (14.5% at 30 m - \<2% at 1000 m). <!-- TODO: break up -->Overall, these results indicate the importance of matching land cover resolution to scale of habitat selection as well as ensuring the land cover product used has a resolution fine enough to detect landscape features and habitats relevant to study species, such as important patchy and rare habitats.
+increased with increasing spatial resolution, while decreasing in foraging habitat (23.93% at 30 m - 1.552% at 1000 m).
+These results indicate the importance of matching land cover resolution to scale of habitat selection and choosing a land cover product with a resolution sufficient to detect less common habitats.

 The temporal multilayer network indicated within-year time windows where social network metrics increased.
 Edge overlap was higher in time